catalyst-cloud/catalystcloud-docs/source/dashboard.rst

 The major appeal of using the dashboard is it requires very little programming expertise or knowledge.
-There is an assumed level of understanding about the products you are trying to create or outcomes you seek to achieve, but you can use most of the services provided by the Catalyst Cloud simply by navigating through the dashboard.
+There is an assumed level of understanding about the products you are trying to create or outcomes you seek to achieve, but you can use most of the services provided by the Sky TV simply by navigating through the dashboard.

-Another  major advantage to the web dashboard is that it is accessible from any IP address, making it a quick way to perform tasks on the Catalyst Cloud while you're away from your normal work station.
+Another  major advantage to the web dashboard is that it is accessible from any IP address, making it a quick way to perform tasks on the Sky TV while you're away from your normal work station.